 Figure 10 shows the achievement group mean percentage correct (Y-axis) for each research group (EX1, CO1, CO2) over time (X axis), including Time 1, Time 2, and Time 3.
-The higher
+The higher the means (1-5), the greater the achievement for the course.
 A second examination of group means by orientation presented specific information about learning orientations within the groups.
 The same orientation cut scores, previously mentioned for intentional learning performance, were used.

-Mean Percentage for Achievement (ACH) Dependent Variable by GROUP and Learning Orientation.
+Mean Percentage for Achievement (ACH) Dependent Variable by GROUP and Learning